My life with a kids indoor trampoline

 Good body awareness

-Processing these multiple stimuli encourages the brain to organize incoming messages and integrate the body’s systems to respond appropriately.
+The kids’ indoor trampoline allows children to interact with multiple stimuli at the same time.
+Processing multiple stimuli simultaneously will encourage their brain to organize incoming messages and integrate the body's systems to respond appropriately and quickly.

 Motor skills, coordination, and balance

-Jumping on a kids indoor trampoline creates a constantly changing center of gravity.
-Our babies and children learn to sense these gravitational shifts and to respond accordingly by adjusting their positions.
-The balance, timing, agility, and rhythm developed during these movements improves overall coordination and assists the development and acquisition of new motoric skills.
+Jumping on the kids’ indoor trampoline creates a constantly changing center of gravity.
+Your baby will learn to sense these gravitational shifts and respond accordingly by adjusting their positions.
+The balance, timing, agility, and rhythm developed during these movements will help improve overall coordination and support the development of their motor skills.

 …what happens when they both want it?